Askia Muhammad I

-Name and title
+Name and origins

 The Tarikh al-Sudan gives Askia Muhammad's name as Muhammad ibn Abi Bakr al-Turi or al-Sillanki.
 The Tarikh al-Fattash gives his name as Abu Abdallah Muhammad ibn Abi Bakr.
-Al-Turi and al-Sillanki have been interpreted as the Soninke clan names Ture and Sila by most historians.
+Al-Turi and al-Sillanki have been interpreted as the Soninke clan names Ture and Sila by many historians.
 However, Stephan Bühnen has argued that they should be interpreted as nisbas referring to ancestry from Futa Toro or Silla in the Senegal valley, and favors the possibility that his ancestors originally came from Futa Toro.